 The right age to start

 Singing can be a lifelong pleasure.
 The sing voice can last into our 80s if we learn to sing properly.
-For many people, without the technical knowledge, they feel their vocal powers diminish many years earlier than this (although it’s possible to reverse this problem in later years with some lessons).
+For many people, without the technical knowledge, they find their vocal powers diminish many years earlier than this (although it’s possible to reverse this problem in later years with some lessons).
 So it’s worth acquiring some good basic knowledge early on.
 Children can enjoy singing from just a few years old.

 For one-to-one work, my gut feeling is that unless the child is, say in a church choir or equivalent, surrounded by older peers who sing, 12 is absolutely the youngest age for individual lessons.
-In practice, I tend to start students at 16 at the earliest.
+In practice, I tend to start students at 16 at the very earliest.
 Boys can enjoy singing before puberty, and a wise choir trainer can help them stay engaged through the change of voice, though it is sometimes easier for a boy to take a year or so out and then come back to singing.
 GCSE and A level age students have enjoyed building singing into their performance element of the exam, having time to develop some feel for the craft before they have to produce their exam performance.

 Bear in mind also that it can be confusing and hard for a youngster to maintain the motivation if they are told by choir trainers or tutors at school to do things that the singing teacher advises against.

 I have taught singers as young as 9 or 10, but these have had exceptional temperament in their readiness to accept the apprenticeship model I offer.